Quantifying AI Adoption Patterns Across Gaming Value Chains

 | IP/Legal | Steam disclosure rules, copyright uncertainty, training data provenance | Early-stage = clean-room opportunity.
 We evaluate tool provenance in diligence.
 Studios using licensed/self-trained models are defensible. |

-| "Zero Marginal Cost" Flood | AI lowers barriers = more trash games = harder discovery | More trash = premium on curation.
-Transcend's 60+ years combined experience identifying "fun" becomes more valuable, not less.
-The signal-to-noise gap widens. |
+| "Zero Marginal Cost" Flood | AI lowers barriers = more trash games = harder discovery | More content = premium on curation.
+Transcend's combined decades of experience identifying "fun" — and $10B+ in lifetime revenue across the team — becomes more valuable, not less. |

 | AI Valuation Premium | Startups claiming "AI" command inflated valuations | We maintain discipline.
 AI is an enabler, not a valuation driver.
-Track record shows seed-stage entry (Fund I 1.93x proves discipline works). |
+Track record shows seed-stage entry (Fund I 1.8x Net TVPI proves discipline works). |

 | Platform Policy Risk | Apple/Google could restrict AI content | Games-first positioning = platform-aligned.
 Platforms want great games regardless of how they're made.
 Deep platform relationships provide early signal. |